teaching-on-testbeds/re_warm_start_nn/README.md

 jupyter notebook
 ```

-Then, open the notebook file `warm_starting_nn_training.ipynb` and follow the instructions.
+Then, open the notebook file `00-Goals.ipynb` in the notebooks folder and follow the instructions.

 Alternatively, you can use Google Colab to run the notebook online without installing anything.
-Just click on this link: [Open in Colab](https://colab.research.google.com/github/mohammed183/ml-reproducibility-p1/blob/main/warm_starting_nn_training.ipynb)
+Just click on this link: [Open in Colab](https://colab.research.google.com/github/mohammed183/ml-reproducibility-p1/blob/main/notebooks/00-Goals.ipynb)

 ## License